rincemathew/uneducated-coder/undeucated/8.3. COMMON PART 3/readme.md

 ASCII
 American Standard Code for Information Interchange, is a character encoding standard that assigns numerical values to letters, numbers, punctuation, and control characters to allow computers to interpret and communicate information digitally. unicode
+Unicode is a fundamental international standard for character encoding that allows computers to consistently represent and manipulate text from nearly all of the world's writing systems.
+In simple terms, it gives a unique number to every single character, symbol, and emoji, regardless of the platform, program, or language.

 Why need of extensions like jpg,psd,png etc because it instructs computer to how to interpreted as follow 8bit is equal to one byte,
 Rbg